 Another possibility is to pre-configure, either in the adjacent PNCs or in the MDSC, the association between the inter-domain link identifiers (topology-id, node-id and tp-id) assigned by the two adjacent PNCs to the same inter-domain link.

-This option requires further investigation.
+This last scenario requires further investigation and will be discussed in a future version of this document.

 Access Links